 The techniques in these modules are effective in eliminating chronic pain of the back and neck, headaches/migraines, scoliosis, sciatica etc. Once a practitioner has completed these three modules they have a system of physical tools that allow them to work with a broad spectrum of clients.

-These first three components look at the neuromuscular and postural changes as a result of the Landau reflex When the Body Arches, the trauma reflex When the Body Tilts and startle reflex When the Body Stoops.
+These first three components look at the neuromuscular and postural changes as a result of:

 The fourth module is a more in-depth look at how the spinal-pelvic centre affects the extremities and how the extremities change the spinal-pelvic centre.
 This immersion looks at disorders of the extremities from a somatic educational view such as frozen shoulder, tendonitis, carpal tunnel, TMJ syndrome, and pain and functional issues involved with the hips, knees and feet.